CMSgov/beneficiary-fhir-data/ops/k8s/README.md

 ### Special Notes for Rancher Desktop

 Be sure to use the versions of `kubectl` and `docker` installed by Rancher Desktop.
 These are installed in `$HOME/.rd/bin` on Mac when using `brew install rancher` to install RD.
 Also be sure to set your docker context to point to Rancher Desktop rather than the default.
-Unset the `DOCKER_HOST`` environment variable if you have it set since it overrides the docker context setting.
+Unset the `DOCKER_HOST` environment variable if you have it set since it overrides the docker context setting.

 There are known issues with running testcontainers inside of RD.
-You may need to run normal builds in an shell using colima directly and limit your use of the RD shell to running the applications and interacting with kubernetes.
+You may need to run normal builds in a shell using colima directly and limit your use of the shell using Rancher Desktop to running the applications and interacting with kubernetes.

 ### Installing the external service apps

 In a real cluster the database and AWS services would be external to the cluster.
 For local development we use local versions so that we can test without being connected to the internet or using external resources.

-All commands in this document assume that `ops/k8s` is your current working directory.
+All commands in this document assume that your current working directory is `ops/k8s`.

 First you need to create the namespace used to run all of the applications.